 Reushle, Shirley and McDonald, Jacquelin (2004) Online learning: transcending the physical.
-In: 2004 Effective Teaching and Learning Conference: A Conference for University Teachers, 04-05 Nov 2004, Griffith University, Brisbane, Australia.
+In: Effective Teaching and Learning Conference (ETL 2004): A Conference for University Teachers, 4-5 Nov 2004, Brisbane, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information:||Copyright remains with the author 2003.
 The attached file is posted here with permission of the copyright owner for your personal use only.
 No further distribution permitted.|

 |Uncontrolled Keywords:||e-learning; online learning; online education; tertiary institutions;|